 Once assembled, take the bike for a careful ride around your garden or on the sidewalk to ensure everything is in place.
-You’ll likely have to do some adjustments and tightening until everything is fitted correctly.
+You’ll likely have to do some adjustments and tighten until everything is fitted correctly.

 Be sure to check the terms of your warranty and test the bike fully in the days after receiving it.
 Often you’ll only have 7 days to return the bike if you are unhappy with it, although some warranties have a 30-day return period.

 In order to receive a full warranty on the frame and components, make sure to register your bike as soon as possible.
 Even though you did not buy it from the store – the warranty aspect stays the same.

 Online bicycle shopping certainly removes some of the stresses involved with heading out to a busy shopping center and dealing with pushy sales reps.
 It’s usually the best way to get the cheapest deals as you can shop around more and compare prices easily.
 However, it also comes with its own set of hurdles that could cause trouble down the line if not addressed properly.

 Without the assistance of a sales rep, you’ll need to do your own research to find out which bike is correct for you.
 You’ll also need to measure your height, inseam, and reach to estimate which size will fit you best.

 These are important considerations that should not be overlooked when shopping for a bike online.
 Always read the terms and conditions and check the warranty before making a purchase.